2016 Russian Ministry of Emergency Situations Il-76 crash: Recovery and investigation

 After contact was lost with the aircraft, it was declared missing, which prompted a search and rescue operation.
 A hundred rescue workers were parachuted into the area where the aircraft disappeared.
 The search efforts eventually involved sixteen aircraft and 441 people in total.
 The search was difficult because of the large territory and the inaccessibility of the area.
 Ground vehicles were not able to reach the area where the Il-76 disappeared.
 The high temperatures combined with the low visibility from the thick smoke and trees made the operations difficult, especially for ground units.
 After two days of searching, the crashed aircraft was finally found.

 The aircraft was found near the village of Uyan in the Kachugsky District, about 150 mi northeast of where contact with it was lost, burnt out except for the rear fuselage and tail.
 There were no survivors among the ten people on board.
 The wreckage was found by a firefighter.
 Investigators interviewed witnesses in the village of Karan who described seeing the aircraft flying above them before hearing a large "clap" after it dropped water, but not being able to hear the engines.

 The flight recorders were found to be damaged by heat but their data were extracted and analysed, revealing no technical failures during the flight.
-There is currently an ongoing investigation by the Interstate Aviation Committee and others.
+There was an investigation by the Interstate Aviation Committee and others.
 They found that the crew had chosen to fly at minimum altitude over the area.
 In the last few seconds preceding the crash, the crew attempted to gain altitude.
 The thick smoke may have led to the choice of flight profile.
 The captain of the aircraft was reported to have more than 12,000 hours' flying experience; the copilot more than 5,500 hours; and the navigator more than 7,000 hours.

 Investigators found that the hot air from the wildfires could have caused loss of engine thrust, resulting in loss of altitude.
 The Il-76's tail may have then clipped a hillock, causing the rest of the aircraft to collide with the hillside.
 The crew may have lost control of the aircraft after it started hitting trees.